linkslice/ZenPackLab/README.md

 A: No, no you shouldn't.<br>

 Q: How do I use it?<br>
 A1: Well, there's a couple ways.
-If you have an on-prem zenoss system you can add the template in control center, and then deploy an application.
+If you have an on-prem zenoss system you can add the template (ZenPackLabUbuntu.json or ZenPackLabCentos.json) in control center, and then deploy an application.
 Click the start button.<br>
 A2: You can do a docker pull linkslice/zenpacklab:latest on any docker host with access to the web.
-Then run `docker run -p 42069:42069/tcp -it linkslice/zenpacklab:<tag>`<br>
+Then run `docker ruZenPackLabUbuntu.jsonn -p 42069:42069/tcp -it linkslice/zenpacklab:<tag>`<br>
 A3: You can clone the repo and run `docker build -t linkslice/zenpacklab:<tag> .` At which point you can run the above `run` command.<br>
 After doing any of the 3 a horrible web page will appear that will allow you to generate a zenpack with your custom scripts and/or nagios plugins inside.<br>